-The GMCB also regulates Vermont ACOs, as required by Vermont law, through two key processes: (1) certification and (2) budget review (see 18 V.S.A. § 9382 and GMCB Rule 5.000).
+Vermont law requires GMCB oversight authority over Vermont ACOs through two key processes: (1) certification and (2) budget review (see 18 V.S.A. § 9382 and GMCB Rule 5.000).
 The certification process ensures appropriate governance, policies, and procedures necessary to operate an ACO, while budget review and approval provides oversight over ACO revenues, expenses, and risk mitigation.

 Under this oversight structure, national experts have called Vermont's ACO one of the most highly regulated ACOs in the nation.
-The GMCB and its staff spend hundreds of hours on ACO oversight annually and review thousands of pages of ACO documents to ensure that Vermont's ACO meets State standards for operation, and that its budget supports Vermont's health reform goals.
+The GMCB and its staff spend hundreds of hours on ACO oversight annually and review thousands of pages of ACO documents to ensure that Vermont's ACO meets State standards for operation and that its budget furthers Vermont's health reform goals.
 In the past few years, GMCB's oversight has resulted in conditional certification and budget approvals which in turn require the ACO to demonstrate that it continues to strive for improvement and transparency.
 The GMCB's ACO oversight also aligns with other regulatory duties, most notably hospital budget review.